Craps (album)

-Craps is the second studio album from Boston indie rock band Big Dipper.
+Craps is the second studio album by the Boston band Big Dipper.
 It was released in 1988 on Homestead Records.
+The band supported the album with an East Coast tour.
+The band considered it to be a pop album.

 Craps was remastered and re-released in 2008 as part of Merge Records' Supercluster: The Big Dipper Anthology set.

+Critical reception

+The Boston Globe noted the "winsome, off-center melodies, post-punk framework; off-beat lyrics; hooks galore."
+The Philadelphia Inquirer praised the "melodic songs, pummeling backbeats, and a surprising amount of finesse."
+The Daily Breeze wrote that "the songs all have intelligent lyrics supported by fiery musicianship."